-As of March 31, 2023, we had total cash and cash equivalents of \$46.8 million, and as of May 10, 2023, we had raised additional funds of approximately \$24.4 million in net proceeds from our April underwritten public offering of securities and sales through our ATM facility.
-Although it is difficult to predict future liquidity requirements, we expect our current cash and cash equivalents to support our ongoing operating activities into 2024.
-This guidance is based on our current operational plans and excludes commercialization activities beyond the initial launch of Omisirge and any additional financing activities that may be undertaken.
+As of September 30, 2023, we had total cash and cash equivalents of \$60.4 million.
+Although it is difficult to predict future liquidity requirements, we expect our current cash and cash equivalents, including additional net proceeds raised through our ATM facility through November 10, 2023, to support our ongoing operating activities into the second quarter of 2024, is based on our current operational plans and excludes commercialization activities beyond the initial launch of Omisirge and any additional financing activities that may be undertaken.
 We cannot provide any assurance that a strategic transaction or new financing will be available to us on commercially acceptable terms, if at all.
 These conditions raise substantial doubt about our ability to continue as a going concern.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.

-As a result of FDA approval of Omisirge, we plan to market Omisirge ourselves in the United States, which will require substantial additional funding.
-In addition, we are continuing to assess partnerships or broader strategic alternatives that would provide additional resources to support the launch of Omisirge and associated commercial activities in the United States and the rest of the world.
+As a result of FDA approval of Omisirge, we are currently marketing Omisirge ourselves in the United States.
+We are continuing to assess partnerships or broader strategic alternatives that would provide additional resources to support the launch of Omisirge and associated commercial activities in the United States and the rest of the world, as well as considering additional financing transactions.
 Our present and future funding requirements will depend on many additional factors, including, among other things:

-- selling, marketing and distribution activities undertaken in connection with the commercialization of Omisirge, including establishing internal infrastructure; - the outcome of our strategic review process; - the costs related to obtaining regulatory approval for GDA-201, and any delays we may encounter as a result of regulatory requirements or adverse clinical trial results with respect to any this product candidate; and the costs involved in filing and prosecuting patent applications and obtaining, maintaining and enforcing patents or defending against claims or infringements raised by third parties, and license royalties or other amounts we may be required to pay to obtain rights to third-party intellectual property rights.
+- selling, marketing and distribution activities undertaken in connection with the commercialization of Omisirge, including establishing internal infrastructure; - the outcome of our strategic review process; and the costs involved in filing and prosecuting patent applications and obtaining, maintaining and enforcing patents or defending against claims or infringements raised by third parties, and license royalties or other amounts we may be required to pay to obtain rights to third-party intellectual property rights.

-We have annual operating lease obligations related to our Boston and Kiryat Gat facilities in aggregate of \$0.9 million, which is included in general and administrative expense.
-Beginning in April 2023, monthly principal and interest installment payments are due under the 2022 Note.
-For April and May 2023, the principal amortization payments are \$0.95 million per month, decreasing to \$0.84 million per month thereafter.
+We have annual operating lease obligations related to our Boston and Kiryat Gat facilities in aggregate of \$0.9 million, which is included in general and administrative expenses.
+Beginning in April 2023, we began making monthly principal and interest installment payments under the 2022 Note, and current monthly payments are estimated at \$0.6 million per month for the remainder of the loan through December 2024.
 Under certain circumstances, we may issue our ordinary shares in discharge of the principal and interest due under the 2022 Note, at an exchange rate that is based on a volume weighted exercise price calculated as set forth in the 2022 Note.
+Under the 2021 Note, we are required to make bi-annual interest payments of \$2.2 million through the maturity date of February 2026.

-Until such time, if ever, as we can generate substantial product revenue, we will need to secure a strategic transaction or obtain substantial additional funding in connection with our continuing operations.
+Until such time, if ever, as we can generate substantial product revenue, we will need to secure a strategic transaction or obtain substantial additional funding to support our continuing operations.
 We may finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances and licensing arrangements.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, your ownership interest will be diluted, and the terms of any additional securities may include liquidation or other preferences that adversely affect your rights as a shareholder.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we raise funds through collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, product revenue streams, or product candidate or grant licenses on terms that may not be favorable to us.